Test-and-set

-In computer science, the test-and-set instruction is an instruction used to write (set) 1 to a memory location and return its old value as a single atomic (i.e., non-interruptible) operation.
+In computer science, the test-and-set instruction is an instruction used to write (set) a flag value to a memory location and return its old value as a single atomic (i.e., non-interruptible) operation.
 The caller can then "test" the result to see if the state was changed by the call.
 If multiple processes may access the same memory location, and if a process is currently performing a test-and-set, no other process may begin another test-and-set until the first process's test-and-set is finished.
 A central processing unit (CPU) may use a test-and-set instruction offered by another electronic component, such as dual-port RAM; a CPU itself may also offer a test-and-set instruction.

 A lock can be built using an atomic test-and-set instruction as follows:

 This code assumes that the memory location was initialized to 0 at some point prior to the first test-and-set.
 The calling process obtains the lock if the old value was 0, otherwise the while-loop spins waiting to acquire the lock.
 This is called a spinlock.
 At any point, the holder of the lock can simply set the memory location back to 0 to release the lock for acquisition by another--this does not require any special handling as the holder "owns" this memory location.
 "Test and test-and-set" is another example.

 Maurice Herlihy (1991) proved that test-and-set (1-bit comparand) has a finite consensus number and can solve the wait-free consensus problem for at-most two concurrent processes.
-In contrast, compare-and-swap (32-bit comparand) offers a more general solution to this problem, and in some implementations compare-double-and-swap (64-bit comparand) is also available for extended utility.
+In contrast, compare-and-swap (32-bit comparand) offers a more general solution to this problem, and in some implementations wider compare-and-swap (64- or 128-bit comparand) is also available for extended utility.